huggingface/blog/decision-transformers.md

 In order to evaluate the model, we need some additional information; the mean and standard deviation of the states that were used during training.
 Fortunately, these are available for each of the checkpoint’s [model card](https://huggingface.co/edbeeching/decision-transformer-gym-hopper-expert) on the Hugging Face Hub!

 We also need a target return for the model.
-This is the power of Offline Reinforcement Learning: we can use the target return to control the performance of the policy.
+This is the power of return conditioned Offline Reinforcement Learning: we can use the target return to control the performance of the policy.
 This could be really powerful in a multiplayer setting, where we would like to adjust the performance of an opponent bot to be at a suitable difficulty for the player.
 The authors show a great plot of this in their paper!

 ![Results Decision Transformers](assets/58_decision-transformers/results-dt.png)
 *Sampled (evaluation) returns accumulated by Decision Transformer when conditioned on